-The act creates the Job Ready Site Program to provide grants to pay for allowable costs of eligible applicants for eligible projects.
+The bill creates the Job Ready Site Program to provide grants to pay for allowable costs of eligible applicants for eligible projects.
 "Eligible project" includes projects that, upon completion, will be sites and facilities primarily intended for commercial, industrial, or manufacturing use.
 It does not, however, include sites and facilities intended primarily for residential, retail, or government use.
 An "eligible applicant" includes any political subdivision or non-profit economic development organization, and, with prior approval of the Director of Development, private, for-profit entities.
-The term does not, however, include public or private institutions of higher education.